huggingface/hf-serve/README.md

 - [ ] Add support for OpenAI Responses API for `text-generation`

 - [ ] Add a memory estimation tool prior loading the model to identify whether the model will fit or not and provide the user with meaningful feedback on the requirements for the given model

+- [ ] Improve error messages when input data validation fails, to make those more readable as default Pydantic errors are not so easy to read and there's not a clear action for the user